 If you’re thinking of just pregaming with coffee, know there’s a Starbucks IN NRG center.
 It’s pretty great, but there will be a long line.
 You can also wait until you’re inside and get a mimosa… 😉

 Make a list and check it twice, Santa style.
 If you’re going for gift buying, make sure you know who you’re buying for.
 It can be overwhelming when you’re in there, and you’ll totally get too distracted to remember who you were supposed to buy gifts for and suddenly you’ve got nothing for Grandma.
 Rookie mistake.

 If you’re shopping for yourself, you might also want to make a list of what you want.

 Another pro tip is to research what stores are there and, more importantly, WHERE they are.
 I hate when I completely miss a store I like because basically I didn’t see it.

 Bring cash and come hungry

-All the vendors are going to have card readers.
+It’s 2019 and all the vendors are going to have card readers.
 However, you can drastically reduce your transaction time (and manage your budget) a little easier by taking cold hard cash in.